List of people granted executive clemency in the second Trump presidency: Major beneficiaries

 Trump's pardons and grants of clemency favored political allies and loyalists.
 On January 20, 2025, Trump issued mass pardons and commutations to people who were prosecuted in the January 6 United States Capitol attack.
 On November 9, 2025, U.S. Pardon Attorney Ed Martin announced that Trump had signed a proclamation granting pardons preempting future federal prosecutions for 77 people associated with the Trump fake electors plot to overturn the results of the 2020 U.S. presidential election.
 This list included Trump's personal attorney Rudy Giuliani and former chief of staff Mark Meadows.

-His pardons created a large business among lobbyists to advocate for pardons from wealthy clients who paid millions, with many echoing claims of political prosecution to win Trump's support.
-NBC News reported that former U.S. Attorney Brett Tolman and Washington attorney Adam Katz have played key roles in securing clemency for their clients.
+NBC News analyzed Trump's pardons for 88 individuals granted through January 20, 2026, and found that more than half of them went to wealthy criminals convicted for white-collar crimes such as money laundering and fraud.

+In April 2026, The Wall Street Journal reported that Trump had recently said he would "pardon everyone who has come within 200 feet of the Oval Office".

+In July 2026, The New York Times reported that Trump had "quietly denied nearly 6,000 clemency applications" from "people who mostly lacked political connections and had waited in queue while he awarded pardons and commutations to allies who had skipped the line".

 Public reactions to clemency actions

+In May 2026, CBS News reported that Democrats in both the House and Senate were investigating the pardons and the involvement of "pay-to-play dynamics".